Heard the Story? Rs 8015 crore Nava Bengaluru Kriya Scheme in Budget-2019 is Rs 8344 crore Nava Nagarottana Scheme in 2020 Budget | | Citizen Matters, Bengaluru

 Get in-depth and insightful stories on issues that affect you every day!

-As much as Rs, 8344 crore was announced for Bengaluru’s development in latest state Budget presented by Chief Minister BS Yediyurappa on March 5.
+As much as Rs, 8344 crore was announced for Bengaluru’s development in the latest state Budget presented by Chief Minister BS Yediyurappa on March 5.
 Here’s the catch: It is a carry-over of the previous year’s Budget – with an outlay of Rs 8015 crore for Bengaluru –presented by then Chief Minister H D Kumaraswamy.
 What’s more, it bears a new name.
 The former’s grants came under the `Chief Minister’s Nava Bengaluru Kriya Scheme’ while Yediyurappa’s allocations for Bengaluru comes under the `Chief Minister’s Nava Nagarottana Scheme’.

 Advertisement